bootique/bootique-jersey-client/README.md

 ## Using OAuth2 Authentication

-OAuth2 authentication is very similar tio BASIC.
-They are no different on the Java end.
-In YAML the type is "oauth2", and an extra key - "tokenUrl" is required.
+OAuth2 authentication is very similar to BASIC.
+In fact they are no different on the Java end.
+In YAML the type should be "oauth2", and an extra "tokenUrl" property is required.
 Here is an example auth for a Twitter client:

 ```yml
 jerseyclient: